 Appealing a Disciplinary Outcome

 This page provides an overview of students’ appeal rights.
 It includes information on the grounds for appeal, when and where appeals must be submitted, and possible outcomes.
 For greater detail regarding specific rights, please consult the Student Discipline Procedures.
-Students wishing to appeal should download and print the Appeal Form, which contains instructions and a description of the appeal process.
+Students wishing to appeal should complete the university’s online appeal form.

 Who Has the Right to Appeal?

-Only students who have been found responsible for a conduct violation may appeal, except as allowed in cases involving relationship violence, sexual misconduct, or stalking, where the complainant also has the right to file an appeal.
+Only students who have been found responsible for a conduct violation may appeal, except as allowed in cases involving Interpersonal Violence and Sexual Misconduct where the complainant also has the right to file an appeal.

 Appropriate Grounds (Reasons) for Appeal